-It was 1995 when singer songwriters Nick Cave and PJ Harvey met to film the video for best selling single Henry Lee.
-Their encounter was brief and they mutually admitted to love at first sight while shooting.
+It was 1995 when singer-songwriters Nick Cave and PJ Harvey met to film the video for best selling single, Henry Lee.
+Their encounter was brief and they mutually admitted to love at first sight before shooting.

 20 years later, journalist Mandy Len Catron made it viral in The New York Times with her Fall in love with me in 4 minutes experiment based on this study.
-The experiment claims that 2 strangers who will ask each other a compelling series of 36 questions, ranging from family backgrounds, sexual preferences, childhood traumas or favourite TV shows – to name a few, and then stare into each other’s eyes for exactly 4 minutes, can fall in love instantly.
+The experiment claims that 2 strangers who ask each other a series of 36 compelling questions, ranging from family backgrounds, sexual preferences, childhood traumas, or favourite TV shows to name a few, and then stare into each other’s eyes for exactly 4 minutes, can fall in love instantly.

-The questions Catron and her friend tried on each other are separated into three sets and cover most things we are normally uneasy to talk about (even to ourselves):
+The questions Catron and her friend tried on each other are divided into three sets and cover most things we are uneasy to talk about normally (even to ourselves):

 - Given the choice of anyone in the world, whom would you want as a dinner guest?